Dangerous places on Earth are spread all across our beautiful planet.

 The Sahel region lies between the Sahara and Savanna in Africa.
 It has more than one problem which makes it one of the most dangerous places in the world.

 The extremely hot region has little rain and is constantly hit by famines and droughts.
-With rising bloodshed and violence, Sahel is also fast becoming the centre for terrorism.
+With rising bloodshed and violence, Sahel is also fast becoming the centre of terrorism.

 All these factors make this an extremely dangerous place.